 For example: If the team is working for the very first time, the team does not have any historical data of their capability.
 The team can run the first Sprint as an experiment.

-- How many Product Backlog items "done" in a sprint?
+- How many Product Backlog items are "done" in a sprint?

-- How many story points delivered in the sprint towards the vision?
+- How many story points were delivered in the sprint toward the vision?

-If the team uses different ways of estimating other than story points, then that will be used for capability planning.
+If the team uses different ways of estimating other than story points, then that will be used for capacity planning.

 With 11+ years of experience in the field, Leanpitch has successfully upskilled 90,000+ people across 12+ countries.
 Explore our website, Our trainers are internationally acclaimed for their insightful and experiential training.

 We upskill and boost your career by providing a wide range of courses such as CSPO, CSM, ICP-ACC, etc. visit our website to learn more about all the courses we offer.